Mobile Recruiting – Part Three

 Everything on your Career Site should be formatted to respond and automatically adjust to whatever device your job seeker is using

-- Use a Mobile Responsive Design on Your Mobile Career Site – this means that everything on your Career Site currently (open position titles, job description, company information, etc.) should be formatted to respond and automatically adjust to whatever device your job seeker is using whether it’s a smartphone or tablet.
+This means that everything on your Career Site currently (open position titles, job description, company information, etc.) should be formatted to respond and automatically adjust to whatever device your job seeker is using whether it’s a smartphone or tablet.
 Stay away from Flash and don’t use excessive text.
 You can use videos and pictures to replace some of the excised text, but ensure that the media is small enough to load quickly on a 3G connection.
 Lastly, confirm that all of your links/forms function properly.

-- Optimize Your Application Process – there are two key components to this.
+There are two key components to this.
 The first involves eliminating excess screening questions that are unnecessary.
 I know that this makes a lot of HR Professionals uncomfortable, but you’d be surprised at how many of my clients don’t even know what questions are on their applications.
 Most of their applications are the same ones used from twenty years ago.
 The key is to use “smarter” questions that are weighted and will assign a value to your applicants; this is something that comes standard with a great hiring software like ApplicantPro.
 Secondly, either eliminate the need for a resume upload by including the option for your candidate to list their LinkedIn profile information (which allows you access to their resume), enable your resume upload to be jpeg compatible so the job seeker can send a picture of their resume or use an app like GeniusScan to send a PDF, otherwise, exclude this step altogether by relying upon your intuitive screening questions to assess their compatibility and have them email their resume or bring it with them if they are selected for an interview.

-- Communicate with your Applicants – chances are, especially if your candidate is in high demand, he/she will want a confirmation that the application was, at the very least, received.
+Chances are, especially if your candidate is in high demand, he/she will want a confirmation that the application was, at the very least, received.
 This is especially essential for mobile users since most everything we do on a mobile device lets us know that we did everything on our end properly.
 Think about it this way, you ALWAYS receive a receipt or validation after you make an online purchase because it affords you the peace of mind that your transaction was processed correctly.
 The same can be said for when you “register” for anything.
 You’ll receive an automatic responder that includes something along the lines of “thank-you for registering for such and such, we’re happy to have you.”
 People expect the same level of engagement for anything online that involves them divulging their personal information.

 Hopefully, I’ve helped ease your mind a bit surrounding this mobile recruiting phenomenon.
 If you’d like a more in-depth portrayal of how to customize this opportunity to meet the needs of your organization, then please join me for my free, HRCI approved webinar on 7/30/14 @ 11 AM MST by registering here.